Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Library Material In-person Lending Distance Lending

-Books in stacks Check out for 4 weeks Check out for 6 weeks
+Books in stacks or storage Check out for 4 weeks Check out for 6 weeks

 New books Check out for 4 weeks Check out for 6 weeks

-Reserve books* On-campus use for 1 week Check out for 6 weeks
+Reserve books* Check out for 1 week Check out for 6 weeks

 E-books Check out while in use online Check out while in use online